 Add the Ritz topping right before baking.
 Voila, one dish you don’t have to put much effort into on the big day!

 We always have these squash a plenty in our refrigerator.
 Try this yellow squash casserole one of these days.
 Let me know if you try this for your special Turkey spread this year, or for a regular weeknight meal with my shredded chicken idea!!

 I would love to hear from you, come and say hello in my comment section.
 And if you haven’t already, subscribe to GypsyPlate for so much more to come!

-Southern Squash Casserole, on my Gypsy Plate… Enjoy!
+Southern Squash Casserole, on our Gypsy Plate… Enjoy!